 Las Vegas packing guideSchedule

-Friday practice runs late at night — 11pm to 1am local time.
-First-timers sometimes skip it to recover from travel or a long casino night.
-But it's the best session to understand how the circuit flows before Saturday gets hectic, and the atmosphere on the Strip at that hour is unlike any other race on the calendar.
+Friday practice runs late at night (around 11pm–1am local time).
+First-timers sometimes skip it to recover from jet lag or casino time — but it's the best session to learn the circuit layout and find your bearings before Saturday and Sunday get busier.

 Las Vegas first-timer guideTickets